18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 ### Goodbye Email

-You are under no obligation whatsoever to send out a farewell email.
-If you do, however, please use bcc: to include any lists you send it to, so that people can respond to you directly without barraging their coworkers with additional email noise.
+You are under no obligation to send out a farewell email, but if you do, please use bcc: for any distribution lists you're sending it to.
+This allows people to respond to you directly without creating additional email noise for coworkers.

 ### Slack